 I said “Ah… I saw the cheesecake on Facebook”

 He was surprised by my answer and said that I knew more about Tokyo than him (haha!).
 He said goodbye to me because he had to get back to work.
-The cheesecake was really yummy, but 1-hour walking and finding were just too much.
+The cheesecake was yummy, but 1-hour walking was just too much.

 The impression from my first solo trip to Toyko